wacncontent/CustomizeTool/output/articles/active-directory/active-directory-code-samples.md

 ## Web Browser to Web Application

-These samples show how to write a web application that directs the user’s browser to sign them in to Azure AD.
+These samples show how to write a web application that directs the userâs browser to sign them in to Azure AD.